 Is It Cruel to Have a Catio?

 Catios are not cruel.
 For cats that are used to being indoors, they offer a chance to enjoy some of the benefits of being outdoors in a safe way.
-Cats that are used to being outdoors are also kept safer and will adjust to their limited outdoor space.
-As long as you keep your cat healthy and stimulated with plenty of exercise options, catios are a humane option.
+Cats used to being outdoors are also kept safer and will adjust to their limited outdoor space.

 How Much Does a Catio Cost?

-Catio prices vary wildly depending on the size and scale of the project, and whether you decide to build it yourself or pay a professional to do it for you.
-Expect to pay a couple of hundred dollars for plans and materials if you want to build a basic one yourself, while custom catios can cost thousands.
+Catio prices vary wildly depending on the size and scale of the project and whether you decide to build it yourself or pay a professional to do it for you.

 Is It Cheaper to Buy or Build a Catio?

-It is almost always cheaper to build your own catio, provided you’ve got the DIY skills to put one together to a good standard.
-If you aren’t good with manual work and you end up wasting materials, it might have been cheaper to get someone to do it right the first time for you.
+However, if you aren’t good with manual work and you waste materials, it might have been cheaper to get someone to do it right the first time for you.

 Are Cats Smart Enough to Not Jump off a Balcony?

-Cats are very intelligent creators and are unlikely to willingly jump from a balcony.
-That doesn’t mean that balconies are safe – cats can make mistakes and accidents can also happen.
-You shouldn’t let your cat onto an unsecured balcony.
-Convert it into a catio balcony that is covered, so that your cat can’t accidentally jump or fall.
+Cats are very intelligent creatures and unlikely to jump from a balcony willingly.
+However, that doesn’t mean that balconies are safe – cats can make mistakes, and accidents can also happen.

 Are Catios Safe?

-Catios are generally safe, provided they’ve been built to a high standard.
-Don’t allow your cat to use a catio that’s been built to a poor quality as it could collapse.
-Also, if you live somewhere with predators like coyotes, it needs to be extra secure.
-Remember that coyotes could dig under a catio, so make sure the floor is properly secured if that’s a risk where you live.
+Also, it needs to be extra secure if you live somewhere with predators like coyotes.
+Remember that coyotes could dig under a catio, so ensure the floor is secured adequately if that’s a risk where you live.

 Always lurve to see catios!
 TYSVM, Jenny honey!
 Super pawesome & interesting info! 🙂 <3